AØKA08100U Advanced Strategic Management

 - An oral exam in week 21, 2021.
 Not all days will be used and the student cannot choose a specific day.

 Exact date, time and place of the oral exam will be available in Digital Exam after the written assignment has been handed in.
+In case of COVID-19 restrictions, look at the "Type of assessment" section.

 The reexam consists of: